ririw/ririw.github.io/_posts/2017-08-06-optaplanning-water.markdown

 In terms of the soft objectives, I'm also happy with how they've all been satisfied.
  - There's good balancing over the tanks,
  - The solution is as neat as I think it could be.
-   Even the split boxwater makes sense: we need to crack the barrel right away so we can use it all and turn it into a grey water barrel.
+   Even the split boxwater makes sense: we need to crack the fresh water barrel right away so we can use it all and turn it into a grey water barrel.
+   Note that the fresh water barrel arrives with the main group on the first day, rather than going in with EA.
  - And we managed to fit in 6 showers!
 Great!

 This actually found a better solution than my manual attempt, by moving the box-water use to the start of the period, and thus leaving more water for showers.